positivegroup/fullstack-exercise/README.md

 ### Background

-In order to assess your ability to develop full stack applications from a small number of requirements, we ask that you develop a small Twitter clone, 'Postr' in Laravel, InertiaJS and a frontend framework of your choice (we use VueJS)
+In order to assess your ability to develop full stack applications from a small number of requirements, we ask that you develop a small Twitter clone, 'Postr' using Laravel as the API with a frontend written in React or Vue.

 ### Requirements